 “Bruxism” is the medical term for grinding of the teeth or the clenching of the jaw.
 This is a common condition which can affect any individual, and can be caused by a number of reasons.
 Over time, or with the intensity of the teeth grinding, Bruxism can cause dental issues or other health complications.
-Dr Firas Al-Niaimi will be able to advise you on the best treatment solution during a consultation.
+Professor Firas Al-Niaimi will be able to advise you on the best treatment solution during a consultation.

 What causes Teeth Grinding?